lcoghill/snap/README.md

 ### Current Goals

-- Goal 1: Read in genome from Genbank, find position in CDS.
+- ~~Goal 1: Read in genome from Genbank~~
+- ~~Goal 2: Find all CDS, and the sequence / translation.~~
-- Goal 2: Recover translation for gene and what, if any changes the SNP causes.
+- Goal 3: Find the position of each SNP in CDS.
+- Goal 4: Build replace the SNP base and get new translation.
+- Goal 5: Identify what changes in amino acids occur if any.

 ### Credit